 Terry Park is just one venue used by Roy Hobbs.
 Every venue is a short drive from any other.
 From Terry Park a player or fan can reach the other Roy Hobbs World Series sites within 20 minutes or so.

-There is CenturyLink Sports Complex, the spring training home of the Minnesota Twins since 1991.
+There is Lee County Sports Complex, the spring training home of the Minnesota Twins since 1991.
 The complex features a stadium and 5 practice fields.
-Hammond Stadium there is the site of all Roy Hobbs game broadcasts.
-The stadium and its ambiance provides an outstanding backdrop for the Roy Hobbs Broadcast Network and potential advertisers.
+Hammond Stadium’s ambiance provide an outstanding backdrop for the Roy Hobbs Championship games and potential advertisers.

 The newest venue is JetBlue Park, the spring training home of the Red Sox since 2012.
-The centerpiece of the facility is a baseball palace of a stadium that has the same dimensions as Boston’s fabled Fenway Park.
-It even features a replica of the Green Monster, Fenway Park’s signature left-field wall.
+The centerpiece of the facility is a palace of a stadium that has the same dimensions as Boston’s fabled Fenway Park.
+It features a replica of the Green Monster, Fenway Park’s signature left-field wall.
+Championship games are held at JetBlue each Saturday of the Roy Hobbs World Series.
 The JetBlue Park facility also provides six practice fields.